It all started with a desire to change the world through teenagers.

 Desiring to help students become world changers means we approach service with a specific philosophy.
 This includes doing things WITH not FOR, stepping into a culture with the posture of a learner and an attitude of humility.
 It requires asking good questions, observing, understanding.
 It means being okay with sitting in the tension instead of solving the “problem”.
 Years of learning to understand, invest in and build relationships with our ministry partners in Mexico led us to another organization that has helped us learn to sit in the tension, grow our empathy and serve those truly in need yet do so in a way as much as possible as to respect their dignity.
 This ministry serves the families living in the old Tijuana dump.
 Literally, built on top of mountains of garbage dumped over years are little houses, shanties, filled with some of the most loving and life giving people we have ever met.
 So in 2014 we began our partnership with Life In The Canyon, providing necessities and medical/dental help for those they work with in Tijuana.

-Looking ahead- the Student Leadership Academy has been working hard to understand and educate others regarding the issues of modern day slavery.
+Looking ahead we have been working hard to understand and educate others regarding the issues of modern day slavery.
 We are broken by the fact that more people today, then any other time in history, are enslaved.
-In keeping with the mission of Be2Live and fullfilling the work of the SLA we are working to identify an organization to partner with that is working specifically on the prevention side of the slavery issue.
-The globe is wide open- we are narrowing it down- so stay tuned to see where 2014 will take us!
-(Update: As the end of 2015 approaches, Be2Live is preparing our second trip to Ghana, West Africa to partner with City of Refuge Ministry an amazing organization that is doing the hard work of restoring young boys brought out of the fishing slave industry, breaking the cycle with their school and working on prevention with their Women’s Business Training Center).
+In keeping with the mission of Be2Live and fulfilling the work of the SLA we worked to identify an organization to partner with that is working specifically on the prevention side of the slavery issue and in 2015 Be2Live took two trips to Ghana, West Africa.
+We are partnering with City of Refuge Ministry, an amazing organization that is doing the hard work of restoring young boys brought out of the fishing slave industry, breaking the cycle with their school and working on prevention with their Women’s Business Training Center.